 In early 2012 Sallie Hensley invited Becky to join the Banks County Rotary Club.
 Becky jumped in full force and has enjoyed how Rotary connects her to so many great people all over the state.
 She has now earned the coveted Past President pin and currently serves as the On-to Conference Chair at the District level, as well as on the District Board.
-Two of her favorite service opportunities to date have been her Club so Food 2 Kids project that provided meals to 100+ children that were food insecure and serving as Sargent at Arms at PETS.
-Becky says, love getting to know members of other clubs, whether they are a small, medium or large.
-We all have our
+Two of her favorite service opportunities to date have been her Club s Food 2 Kids project that provided meals to 100+ children that were food insecure and serving as Sargent at Arms at PETS.
+Becky says, I love getting to know members of other clubs, whether they are a small, medium or large.
+We all have our strengths and weaknesses, and when we come together and learn from each other, we improve our impact for all. $\mbox{\ensuremath{\phi}}$